-In the image above, content belonging to the layout is marked in blue, while the page is marked in red.
+In the preceding image, content belonging to the layout is marked in blue, while the page is marked in red.
 The menu sections are marked respectively.

 Styling guide is a panel created with designers in mind.
 It allows for overseeing and styling all the visual elements in your portal.
 The styling is hierarchical - many elements inherit properties from other elements.
 For example, button elements use colors for text and background.
 To change a button's color, you need to change the original color variant.

-To edit a variant, click on it and select the pencil icon that appears on top of it.
-Once you make the changes in the pop-up window, close it.
+To edit a variant, select it and select the pencil icon that appears on top of it.
+After you make the changes in the pop-up window, close it.

-Whenever you make a change in the portal, you need to save it manually by pressing the Save button in the menu at the bottom.
+Whenever you make a change in the portal, you need to save it manually by selecting the Save button in the menu at the bottom, or press [Ctrl]+[S].
 When you save your changes, the modified content is automatically uploaded to your API Management service.